mozkeeler/ev-checker/README.md

 `./ev-checker -c cert-chain.pem -r ca.pem -o dotted.OID -d "OID description"`

 `-c` specifies the file containing a sequence of PEM-encoded certificates.
-The first certificate is the end-entity certificate intended to tested for EV treatment.
+The first certificate is the end-entity certificate intended to be tested for EV treatment.
 The last certificate is the root certificate that is authoritative for the given EV policy.
 Any certificates in between are intermediate certificates.